WildAid/wildaid.github.io/README.md

 To test that all links work, and all images have alt-tags, and similar issues - run this from the top-level directory (where this README file is):<BR>
 `./script/test_images_links.sh` <BR><BR>

+You must have [htmlproofer](https://github.com/gjtorikian/html-proofer) installed for this to work properly.

 ## Style guide
 <BR><BR>
 The style guide includes notes on accessibility, and can be seen in the [style](https://wildaid.github.io/style) directory.